-- (1) The owner or person in charge of any animal shall: - (a) ensure that animal does not cause a nuisance to any other person; - (b) ensure that animal does not cause a risk to public health and safety; - (c) ensure that animal does not damage any property belonging to any other person. - (2) Any owner who, in the opinion of an Authorised Officer, fails to comply with these obligations, must act on any request of the Authorised Officer to comply with these obligations, including, if directed, to remove the animal(s) or hive(s) from the property within a specified period. - (3) An Authorised Officer may give written approval for any matter in this Part where an approval is required, subject to any conditions and payment of any prescribed fee.
+- 4.1 The owner or occupier or person in charge of any animal shall - a. ensure that animal does not cause a nuisance to any other person - b. ensure that animal does not cause a risk to public health and safety - c. ensure that animal does not damage any property belonging to any other person. - 4.2 Any owner who, in the opinion of an Authorised Officer, fails to comply with these obligations, must act on any request of the Authorised Officer to comply with these obligations, including, if directed, to remove the animal(s) or hive(s) from the property within a specified period.